-PHOTOSHOP NOTE: Photoshop 6 split the tags in a TIFF file between proper native tags and "buried" tags in image resource 1058 within tag 34377.
-See "Photoshop 6 and TIFF" on page 86.
+NOTE Photoshop 6 split the tags in a TIFF file between proper native tags and "buried" tags in image resource 1058 within tag 34377.
+See 3.3.4.1, "Photoshop 6 and TIFF".

-Photoshop image resources for individual properties can be found in these locations:
+Photoshop image resources for individual properties can be found in the locations shown in Table 42: